rqthomas/ACONITE/README.md

 # ACONITE
 Analysis of Carbon and Nitrogen Interactions in Terrestrial Ecosystems

+Thomas, R.Q., and M. Williams.
+2014.
+A model using marginal efficiency of investment to analyze carbon and nitrogen interactions in terrestrial ecosystems (ACONITE Version 1).
+Geoscientific Model Development 7: 2015–2037. https://doi.org/10.5194/gmd-7-2015-2014

 ## How to ACONITE

 1) Compile the code.
 An example of a makefile is provided ('makefile'). example command: 'make -f makefile